 Note: A perfect environment for using e-Rad is necessary for checklist submission.
-Note that the registration of an R&D institution to e-Rad requires approximately two weeks.
-See the URL below in addition to the URL given above for details of the procedure related to the use of e-Rad.
+Also be aware that registering a research institution with e-Rad normally takes about two weeks.
+See the URL below in addition to the URL given above for details of the procedures related to the use of e-Rad.